jecs-imperial/occam-kahn/README.md

 If there is a cycle, the value of `sortedVertices` will be `null`.

 As well as sorting the vertices, each sorted vertex has an array of ancestor vertices, themselves sorted.
 For the above input, for example, the `c` vertex will have an array of ancestor vertices `['d', 'a', 'b']`.
+This is the real utility of the algorithm.

 ## Installation